for-the-new-order/for-the-new-order.github.io/_pages/ranks-and-rewards/starships.md

 ## Guidelines (lower ranks)

-Due to the fact that Star Wars starships are not logically organized by anything, it was very hard to create a formula to calculate the CR cost of a ship based on its size for credit cost.
-This is a guideline, but I think that GMs should adjust the cost based on each ship individually.
+Due to the fact that Star Wars starships are not logically organized by anything, it was very hard to create a formula to calculate the CR cost of a ship based on its size or credit cost.
+This is only a guideline and GMs should adjust the cost based on each ship individually (see below).

 | ISB Rank             | Min CR | Max Sil. | Max cost    | CR Cost | Examples                        |
 | -------------------- | ------ | -------- | ----------- | ------- | ------------------------------- |